9 Truths Exposing a Myth About Body Language

 Stress Relief.
 When we're stressed, we receive comfort by crossing our arms across the torso so we can then reach across and massage our arms with our opposite hands.
 This behavior, which helps to calm and soothe us, serves the same purpose as wringing our hands—only more so.
 Again, this is not a blocking behavior, but it does communicate to an observer that there is some sort of anxiety, which explains why teachers see this on exam days.

-Masking Insecurities.
-Women who may feel insecure, or seek to cover themselves from ogling male eyes, will cross their arms so as to not feel exposed.
-Men may also do this when they feel insecure around another male.
-In their famous 1960 presidential debate, Richard Nixon crossed his arms when talking to John F. Kennedy off the air, because, as his biographer noted, Nixon always felt insecure around “Ivy league types,” even though he was Vice President at the time and had international stature.
+Masking Insecurity.
+People who feel insecure may cross their arms so as to not feel exposed.
+In their famous 1960 presidential debate, Richard Nixon crossed his arms when talking to John F. Kennedy off the air—perhaps because, as his biographer noted, Nixon always felt insecure around “Ivy league types,” even though he was Vice President at the time and had international stature.

 Anxiety and Fear.
-Speaking of insecurity, when we're scared or experiencing high anxiety, arm crossing helps us to deal with anxiousness or psychological distress.
-We can differentiate by noting that arm crossing is joined by frequent neck touching or covering of the neck dimple.
+Speaking of insecurity, when we're scared or experiencing high anxiety, arm crossing can be a response to that distress.
+Arm crossing may be joined by frequent neck touching or covering of the neck dimple.
 Neck touching, you may recall from other articles, is indicative of tension, anxiety, insecurity, or emotional distress—a person starts out with arms crossed then frees one hand to touch the neck, later returning it to the torso.

 Mirroring.
 What do we make of two men who both have their arms crossed, each leaning against a wall with one shoulder and with their legs likewise crossed?
 Is there a conflict between the two?
 The answer is no. The fact that they are mirroring each other, with their legs crossed, says everything is OK between them.
 We only cross our legs—placing ourselves off balance—when we feel comfortable enough around another person.
 So why are their arms crossed?
 Simply because they are comfortable and focused on a topic.